 I cut her off.

 “Alesia, ” I began, and then crossed my legs – leaning back into the coziness of her Therapist Couch™.
 “I can tell you exactly how this is going to go.
 I’m going to have a blowout fight with my mom, and whip out this truth bomb.
-My parents are going to freak the fuck out, and there is no situation, that I can imagine, where they’ll take this news well.”
+My parents are going to freak out, and there is no situation, that I can imagine, where they’ll take this news well.”

 But First: Financial Security